 Also, in another panel, Harley and Catwoman go at it while jumping around behind a stage with all the lighting and ropes and stuff.
 Once again, Jim Lee shows his commitment to giving jaw-dropping art by drawing multiple Catwoman and Harley Quinn figures in acrobatic splendor.

-For the first time in Hush, Jeph Loeb's story rises out from under Jim Lee's art to dominate an issue.
+At this point, Jeph Loeb's story rises out from under Jim Lee's art.

-This issue is all about the Clown Prince of Crime himself, the Joker, and why after all these years of murder, why he's still alive.
-The one reasoning all this out for nearly the entire issue, is the Batman, who rightfully feels responsible for the endless carnage wrought by his arch-foe.
+We come across the Clown Prince of Crime himself, The Joker, and why after all these years of murder, why he's still alive.
+The one struggling with this question is the Batman, who rightfully feels responsible for the endless carnage wrought by his arch-foe.

 So the Batman has a great reason for sparing the Joker right?
 No, he doesn't.
 The Batman can't think of a single reason why the Joker should be allowed to live, therefore, in this issue Batman finally decides to kill the Joker.
 No kidding.

 I just love Dick Grayson.
 Don't you?
 In fact, I like Dick Grayson more than I like Bruce Wayne.
 Even though Dick comes from tragedy like Bruce, he's less heavy about it - plus Chuck Dixon did all those great Nightwing issues and I'm a big Titan's fan.
-Suffice it to say, I like reading my Nightwing , that's why I'm very happy to note that issue 615 is the Nightwing issue.
+Suffice it to say, I like reading my Nightwing, that's why I'm very happy to see the story include Dick - you know, the person.

 Later on, we see how proud Bruce is as he observes Dick in a fight.
 The Batman acknowledges that Nightwing is no longer a sidekick and can more than hold his own - although Dick should send Daredevil a royalty check for his billy club tactics; those are Matt Murdock originals Mr. Grayson.

-As if this issue wasn't packed enough we end it with a Batman unmasking.
+As if the story wasn't packed enough, we end it with a Batman unmasking.

 The only thing that impresses me about the kidnapping (by the Batman!) of Talia Head (Talia al Ghul) is the plane that Batman uses.